ednaruiz/tilepy/README.md

 Requirements of the installation:

 - The current version of the package **only** runs with `python>=3.9`.
 Python 3.9 is recommended.
-Careful as well with the versions of matplotlib and healpy, they should be the ones explicited in the requirements.yml, otherwise there will be conflicts between them when plotting skymaps.
+Careful as well with the versions of matplotlib and healpy, they should be the ones explicitly specified in the requirements.yml, otherwise there will be conflicts between them when plotting skymaps.
-- Note that by creating the env from the environment.yml, the libraries and versions needed will be installed authomatically.
+- Note that by creating the env from the environment.yml, the libraries and versions needed will be installed automatically.
-- Note that everytime we made changes to the package, you should update the installation of the package doing ```pip install .``` in the folder where the setup.py is.
+- Note that every time we make changes to the package, you should update the installation of the package doing ```pip install .``` in the folder where the setup.py is.
 The changes will be only applied to the env where you are working.
 - The package relies on 'curl' to download the localisaton map of the multi-messenger events.

 In the case you are working in CC-Lyon, the easiest solution is to do```ccenv conda ``` and then follow the instructions given above.